wsttiger/cudaqx/docs/sphinx/components/qec/introduction.rst

 with `Z`, we can check that `L_Z(D_X + E_X) = 0`.
 This is because we just need to check if they have mutual support on an even or odd number of qubits.
 We could also check that `R` is not a stabilizer.

-Similar to the parity check matrix, the logical obvervables are also stored in a matrix as
+Similar to the parity check matrix, the logical observables are also stored in a matrix as

 .. math::
   L = \begin{pmatrix}